-Students who intend to graduate at the end of the current academic year must apply to graduate online at yorku.ca/ mygraduation or obtain, complete and submit an 'Application to Graduate' form, available through the Undergraduate Administrative Forms Database.
+Students who intend to graduate at the end of the current academic year must apply to graduate online at yorku.ca/mygraduation or obtain, complete and submit an 'Application to Graduate' form, available in Student & Enrolment Services (room W263).

 All grades for completed course work must be received by Student & Enrolment Services at least four weeks prior to the date of convocation.